The existence of a strongly polynomial time simplex algorithm for linear programs: Polynomial complexity

 \section{Polynomial complexity}

 Prior to the study of sensitivity analysis in recent years, the actual invariancy region plays an important role in the development of parametric LP.
-Adler and Monteiro \cite{AM92} investigated the sensitivity analysis of LP problems first using the optimal partition approach, in which they identify the range of parameters where the optimal partition remains invariant.
-Other treatments of parametric analysis for LP problems based on the optimal partition approach was given by Jansen et al. \cite{JR03}, Greenberg \cite{Gre94}, and Roos et al. \cite{RTV05}, Ghaffari-Hadigheh et al. \cite{GG08}, Berkelaar et al. \cite{Ber97}, Dehghan et al. \cite{Deh07}, Hlad$\acute{i}$k \cite{Ha10} and etc.
+Adler and Monteiro \cite{AM92} first investigated the sensitivity analysis of LPs by using the optimal partition approach, in which they identify the range of parameters where the optimal partition remains invariant.
+Other treatments of the sensitivity analysis for LPs based on the same approach was given by Jansen et al. \cite{JR03}, Greenberg \cite{Gre94}, and Roos et al. \cite{RTV05}, Ghaffari-Hadigheh et al. \cite{GG08}, Berkelaar et al. \cite{Ber97}, Dehghan et al. \cite{Deh07}, Hlad$\acute{i}$k \cite{Ha10} and etc.